Aquafina-water-bottle/jp-mining-note/docs/docs/setupandroid.md

 1. [**jidoujisho**](https://github.com/lrorpilla/jidoujisho)

     This is a all-in-one solution app that allows you to immerse in various ways.
-    Although a great immersion tool, the main problem it has currently in relation to this note is that its card exporter is not as powerful as Yomichan, and certain features will not be available.
+    However, jidoujisho provides a more limited interface when exporting the note, meaning that some features will be not be supported.
+    See [here](setupjidoujisho.md) for basic instructions on how to use the app to export JPMN cards.